inudola/SIMS/README.md

 # SIMS

-SISTEM MANAGEMENT INFORMATION SYSTEM
+SCHOOL MANAGEMENT INFORMATION SYSTEM

-SIMS is a form of Software School Management Information System as a solution

-Integrated Administration for Schools.
+SIMS is an unique system to managing information about school administrations.